bhopkinsnc/ccoe-training-ansible/labs/4.hello_yum_vars/README.md

            state: present
 ```

-Run the ansible playbook but now will pull the var from the inv file
+Run the ansible playbook the "lsof" package will get loaded not the "nmap" that is asigned to the yum_package_name var from the inv file.

-NOTE: the -e option is not needed because the var is listed in the ini file for the group

 ```bash
 [root@ansibleserver playbooks]# ansible-playbook -i _lab_hello_clients.ini _lab_hello_yum_vars.yml
 ```

-Check if package is installed from the playbook var listed in the file
+Check if package "lsof" package is installed from the vars added to the playbook file.

 ```bash
 [root@ansibleserver playbooks]# ansible -i cent01, all -m shell -a 'rpm -qa | grep lsof'